About UsRosa Lehmann

 Office Hours

-In the lecture free period by appointment only.
+In the lecture free period by arrangement.

-For the summer term 2024: Wednesdays 8.00 - 9.00 AM.
+For the winter term 2024/2025: Wednesdays 09.00 - 10.00 AM.